Axion condensates in neutron stars and radial oscillation modes: A simplified description of the axion-fluid coupling

 It can be shown that, for $\bar{\omega}^2\in\mathbb{R}$, $\bar{k}^2_+ > \max{(\bar{k}_a^2, \bar{k}_s^2)} > \min{(\bar{k}_a^2, \bar{k}_s^2)} > \bar{k}^2_- > 0.$

-By diagonalizing the system \eqref{eq:toymodel_matrix}, one may introduce characteristic variables, which admit plane-wave expansions with wavenumbers $\bar{k}_{\pm}$.
-Enforcing the relevant boundary conditions and matching the interior solution to purely outgoing waves in the exterior leads to the following relation
+By diagonalizing the system \eqref{eq:toymodel_matrix}, one may introduce characteristic variables, which admit plane-wave expansions with wave numbers $\bar{k}_{\pm}$.
+Enforcing the relevant boundary conditions and matching the interior solution to purely outgoing waves in the exterior leads to the following relation:

 whose solutions are the QNMs.
 It can be readily shown that in the limit $\lambda = 0$, the above equation simplifies to Eq.~\eqref{eq:trasc_eq_toymodel0}.